 Actual reads are always best, read how you can avoid bill shock and get the most accurate bills here.

 Yes, if you prefer to read your own meter, just snap a photo of the meter and send it to CustomerService@GloBirdEnergy.com.au Please make sure to clearly capture both the meter read and the meter number.
 Please also mention your GloBird account number in your email to us.
 We will happily use your read to create your bill.

-I don't want the convenience of smoother monthly gas bills, can you continue to bill me every two months?
+I don’t want the convenience of smoother monthly gas bills, can you bill me every two months instead?

 Most of our best value gas plans come with monthly billing, however we may have another gas plan with different rates that consist of two monthly bills.
 Call us on 133456 to discuss.